government: constitutional monarchy

 constitution: 11 November 1962

-legal system: civil law system, incorporates elements of Islamic law concerning rights of the person
+legal system: mixed legal system consisting of English common law, French civil law, and Islamic religious law, incorporates elements of Islamic law concerning rights of the person

 legislative system: Unicameral National Assembly (Majlis al-umma)

 judicial system: Constitutional Court (consists of 5 judges); Supreme Court or Court of Cassation (organized into several circuits, each with 5 judges) High Court of Appeal

 death row: 11 (Source: Amnesty International, end of 2015)